az-digital/arizona-bootstrap/site/content/docs/5.1/components/navbar.md

 ## AZ Navbar Fullscreen
 <span class="badge badge-az-custom">Arizona Bootstrap Experimental Feature</span>

-The fullscreen AZ Navbar navigation pattern presents a minimal navbar with the option to toggle open a comprehensive, fullscreen menu as a modal.
-The non-modal navigation pattern supports a logo (brand), a minimal Call to Actions menu, a search box, and a modal activation toggle.
+The fullscreen AZ Navbar navigation pattern presents a minimal, (non-modal) navbar with the option to toggle open a comprehensive, fullscreen menu as a modal.
+The non-modal element supports a [logo (brand)](#brand-1), a minimal [Call to Actions](#calls-to-action-menu) menu, a [search](#search) box, and a modal activation toggle.
+When the [modal menu](#modal-menu) is open, the same [header elements](#modal-menu-header) are supported along with a multicolumn, 3-tier deep menu structure, and support for modal [footer menu bars](#modal-menu-footer).

+To see a comprehensive example of this navigation experience, see the [Navbar AZ fullscreen]({{< ref "navbar-az-fullscreen" >}}) Example.

+{{< callout warning >}}
+AZ Navbar Fullscreen requires both the **Proxima Nova Condensed** and **Garamond Premier Pro** fonts to render correctly.
+{{< /callout >}}

+Existing Bootstrap navigation elements and patterns are used whenever possible.
+Overrides of existing Bootstrap classes are scoped to the `.navbar-az-fullscreen*` custom classes provided in [_navbar-fullscreen.scss](https://github.com/az-digital/arizona-bootstrap/blob/main/scss/custom/_navbar-fullscreen.scss) to minimize conflict with existing overrides.
+New CSS properties are prefixed with `--az-navbar-fullscreen-*` and contained within custom `navbar-az-fullscreen*` classes.

 ### Brand
+The brand element displays the logo of the site.
+A University of Arizona wordmark SVG is packaged with Arizona Bootstrap for use as a default.
 {{< example show_markup=false >}}
 <nav class="navbar navbar-az-fullscreen">
   <div class="container-lg">